-Import this Postman collection which contains all the API endpoints for the Approov Shapes Demo Server.e strongly recommend you to follow this demo walk-through after finishing the Approov integration that we are about to start.
+Import this Postman collection that contains all the API endpoints for the Approov Shapes API Server and we strongly recommend you to follow this walk-through after finishing the Approov integration that we are about to start.

-The Approov tokens used in the headers of this Postman collection were generated by this helper script, and they cover all necessary scenarios, but feel free to use the script to generate additional valid and invalid tokens, with different expiration times and custom payload claims.
+The Approov tokens used in the headers of this Postman collection were generated by the Approov CLI Tool and they cover all necessary scenarios, but feel free to use the script to generate some more valid and invalid tokens, with different expiry times and token bindings.
 Some examples of using it can be found here.

 shell@host $ ./stack shell

 openjdk 11.0.3 2019-04-16

 OpenJDK 64-Bit Server VM (build 11.0.3+1-Debian-1bpo91, mixed mode, sharing)

 Ant: Apache Ant(TM) version 1.9.13 compiled on July 10 2018